-In this case, as there is no risk to life, a single storey development is considered satisfactory as long as the finished ground floor level of the buildings are above the predicted 1 in 1000 year flood level in 2115.
+Some have a bedroom / study at ground level however single storey development is considered satisfactory as long as the finished ground floor level of the buildings are above the predicted 1 in 1000 year flood level in 2115.

-The ground floor level of the proposed new dwellings should be a minimum level of 3.30m AOD which is approximately 200mm above the level of the high point of the site that would be free from flooding in the predicted levels in 2115
+The ground floor level of the proposed new dwellings should be a minimum level of 3.20m AOD which is approximately 200mm above the level of the high point of the site that would be free from flooding in the predicted levels in 2115.